Find Affordable College Courses

 Tuscaloosa, AL

-The University of Alabama ranked #17 on this year’s Most Popular Visual & Performing Arts Bachelor’s Degree Schools in the Southeast Region list.
+The University of Alabama came in at #17 in this year’s edition of the Most Popular Visual & Performing Arts Bachelor’s Degree Schools in the Southeast Region ranking.
 Located in the small city of Tuscaloosa, UA is a public school with a fairly large student population.

 About 75% of the students majoring in visual and performing arts at the school are women while 25% are male.